-3 Essays earning a score of 3 meet the criteria for a score of 4 but demonstrate less success in arguing the extent to which schools should support individuality or conformity.
+3 Essays earning a score of 3 meet the criteria for the score of 4 but demonstrate less success in developing a position on what issues should be considered most important in making decisions about space exploration.
 They are less perceptive in their understanding of the sources, or their explanation or examples may be particularly limited or simplistic.
 The essays may show less maturity in control of writing.